nonseodion/test-docs/protocol/DeFiSmartAccount/Implementations/NbnDefaultImplementation.md

 address public immutable nbnIndex;
 ```

-Returns the address of the nbnIndex.
-The nbnIndex is used to create DSAs and assigns the first owner.
+Returns the address of the nbnIndex. nbnIndex is used to create DSAs and assigns the first owner in this owner.

 ### Version